 ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of sarcoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for sarcomas of specific organs.
+This section tells you the treatments that are the standard of care for this type of sarcoma.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Descriptions of the most common treatment options for sarcomas of specific organs are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of the sarcoma, the location of the tumor, possible side effects, and the patient’s preferences and overall health.

-Unfortunately, since there are so many different types of sarcoma, it is not possible to describe the best treatments for each of the rare sarcomas in this section.
-It is strongly suggested that people who are diagnosed with a rare type of sarcoma be seen at sarcoma expert centers, since there may be new drugs in clinical trials that may be the best option for treatment.
+Unfortunately, there are so many different types of sarcoma that it is not possible to describe the best treatments for each of the rare sarcomas in this section.
+It is strongly suggested that people who are diagnosed with a rare type of sarcoma be seen at sarcoma expert centers.
+There may be new drugs in clinical trials that may be the best option for treatment.
 Talk with your doctor about finding a specialist center.

 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

-Surgery is the removal of the tumor and surrounding tissue, called the margin, during an operation.
+Surgery is the removal of the tumor and some surrounding healthy tissue, called the margin, during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.

-Surgery is the most common treatment for most sarcomas that develop in specific organs.
-If the tumor is in an arm or leg, limb-sparing surgical techniques can often be used.
-However, because the surgeon may need to take a wide margin of tissue to make sure no cancer remains, occasionally there may be a need to remove part of a limb or all of a limb, called amputation.
-If amputation is needed, rehabilitation that includes physical therapy can help maximize a patient’s physical functioning.
-It can also help a person cope with the social and emotional effects of losing a limb.
-Learn more about cancer surgery .
+Surgery is the most common treatment for most sarcomas that develop in a specific organ.
+If the tumor is in an arm or leg, surgical techniques can often be used to avoid removing the limb.
+However, because the surgeon may need to take a wide margin of tissue to make sure no cancer remains, occasionally there may be a need to remove part or all of a limb, called amputation.
+If amputation is needed, rehabilitation that includes physical therapy can help a patient have the most physical function possible.
+Rehabilitation can also help a person cope with the social and emotional effects of losing a limb.
+Learn more about the basics of cancer surgery .